Email: Chapter 60, Article 8, Section 18

 (A) Revoke the licensee’s license;

-(B) Suspend the licensee's license for a period determined by the commissioner not to exceed twelve months; or
+(B) Suspend the licensee’s license for a period determined by the commissioner not to exceed 12 months;

-(C) Place the licensee on probation for a period not to exceed twelve months; and
+(C) Place the licensee on probation for a period not to exceed 12 months; or

 (D) Impose a monetary penalty not to exceed $1,000 for each violation where revocation is not imposed.